Modern Family Dentistry - Crystal River

 Sleep Apnea Treatment in Crystal River

-Get help for your sleep apnea and snoring problems and finally get some quality sleep.
+Get effective treatment for your sleep apnea and snoring issues, and finally enjoy a restful night’s sleep.

 There are two main types of sleep apnea:

-• Obstructive Sleep Apnea - The most common form of sleep apnea, caused by tissues in the back of the throat collapsing and blocking the airway during sleep.
+• Obstructive Sleep Apnea.
+The most common form, caused by the collapse of soft tissues at the back of the throat that block the airway.

-Believe it or not, treating your sleep apnea will reduce your risk of high blood pressure, heart issues, the risk of type 2 diabetes, liver problems and reduces stress on your metabolic system.
-Combating sleep apnea may also alleviate the extra risk associated with surgery or drug therapy.
+Treating sleep apnea can help lower your risk of high blood pressure, heart disease, type 2 diabetes, and liver problems.
+It also reduces stress on your metabolic system and can ease the risks associated with surgery or drug therapy.

-There are several options for treating sleep apnea depending on the cause and severity of your apnea.
-It’s also important for us to find a solution that suits your lifestyle.
+Treatment options for sleep apnea depend on the severity of the disorder and its underlying cause.
+It’s important to find a solution that works with your lifestyle.

 Continuous Positive Airway Pressure (CPAP)